stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 There are dozens of third-party caching products, including Gemfire and Redis, and all of them are designed to act as a backing service cache for your applications.
 They can be used for session state, but they can also be used to cache data your processes may need during startup and to avoid tightly coupled data sharing among processes.

+The principle of Processes, which can be more accurately termed stateless processes, asserts that an application developed under The 12 Factor App structure will run as a collection of stateless processes.
+This means that no single process keeps track of the state of another process and that no process keeps track of information such as session or workflow status.

 ### Why?

+A stateless process makes scaling easier.
+When a process is stateless, instances can be added and removed to address a particular load burden at a given point in time.
+Since each process operates independently, statelessness prevents unintended side effects.

 ### How?

+Run each process as a pod or deployment.

 ## 13. Concurrency